 Elevation: 9,820 ft

-Climbing and access information for this peak is found on page 159.
+Climbing and access information for this peak is on Page 159 of the book.

-This peak sits across a spectacular cirque from Mount McGown.
-While not as popular with climbers it is every bit as interesting as its more famous neighbor.
-The route in the book climbs up the northwest face.
-John Platt and Michael Pelton pioneered a new route up the peak’s northeast gully.
+This peak sits across a spectacular cirque from McGown Peak.
+While not as popular with climbers, it is every bit as interesting as its more famous neighbor.
+The route in the book climbs up the Northwest Face.
+John Platt and Michael Pelton pioneered a new route up the peak’s Northeast Gully.
+USGS Stanley Lake

 Northeast Gully, Class 3

 Platt and Pelton did this route as a snow climb.
-It is a steep climb and can only be climbed when there is no avalanche danger.
-They estimated the gully was 30 degrees for most of the route and then 45 to 50 degrees near the top.
+It is a steep climb and can only be done when there is no avalanche danger.
+They estimated the gully was 30 degrees for most of the route and then 45-50 degrees near the top.
 Follow the access route to the base of the gully.
 Climb the gully to the top.
 The Class 3 rating is an estimate as there are no reports of anyone following this route after the snow has melted.